poliorcetics/named-arguments-rfc/01-motivation.md

 In the example code above it is easy for a developer to remember which argument does what simply by looking at the method call, without having to write a little toy example or look at the documentation for the type (or the trait).
+Autocompletion can help by providing the names and filling them in advance, meaning no more typing for most people, just clearer code.
+Code is also read more than it is written, the clearer it is, the less mistakes slip through reviews.

-- Named arguments are simple to create compared to the other options.
+- Named arguments are simple to **create** compared to the other options.

 In all languages that have them, named arguments are simple to create: they do not require a new type and they do not require a builder pattern (and so another type).
 This does not means that